 Wildlife Photographic Magazine, Issue 77 (January to February 2026)

-As a Board Director for the International Hummingbird Society, I secured a partnership with Wildlife Photographic Magazine, resulting in a nine-spread feature on the Society's conservation work in Chile.
-The article highlights how the Society uses photography to drive public engagement and real habitat action, including work with Oikonos Ecosystem Knowledge and restoration efforts for the Juan Fernández Firecrown, and funding habitat restoration through American Bird Conservancy for the Chilean Woodstar microreserve, Axaca Luli.
-Photography in the feature includes images of Juan Fernández Firecrown by Executive Director Alice Madar and Board Member and fellow hummingbird photographer Carole Turek, along with my Chilean Woodstar photography, a species central to my personal conservation mission.
-The feature closes with my Wine-throated Hummingbird as the final banner image, a visual signature that ends the Society’s mission.
+International Hummingbird Society recently authored a feature for Wildlife Photographic Magazine that spotlights how the Society turns photography into real-world conservation action in Chile.
+The nine-spread piece highlights partnerships with Oikonos Ecosystem Knowledge, restoration work supporting the Juan Fernández Firecrown, and habitat restoration funding through American Bird Conservancy for the Chilean Woodstar microreserve, Axaca Luli.
+The feature includes Juan Fernández Firecrown images by Alice Madar and Board Member and fellow hummingbird photographer Carole Turek, alongside my Chilean Woodstar photography, a species central to my personal conservation mission.
+The story closes with my Wine-throated Hummingbird as the final banner image, a visual signature that brings the Society’s mission to a clear, lasting finish.

 About Wildlife Photographic Magazine